 Agreements for services involving written works, editing, software, website design, logo design, artwork, film, or photography often involve copyright, trademark, and other intellectual property issues.
 Such agreements typically give rise to issues involving ownership and licensing rights and, consequently, such agreements often require particular scrutiny and review by the Contracts & Property Office.

-Vendor Provided Agreements
+Supplier Provided Agreements

 - Choice of Venue